results in the program `main` (or `main.exe` on Windows)

 |

-Enables optional module parsing for specified (statements using [x]pcall) |
+Include these optional modules.
+This argument enables optional module parsing for specified statements (using [x]pcall) |

 |

-excludes optional modules from search (will be deprecated in 2) |
+Excludes optional modules from search (will be deprecated in 2) |

 The path options --path, --spath and --cpath are used to specify where lrc should look for Lua-modules.
-They are processed in-order as written in the command-line.
-To for example priorize the static versions of native modules (.a / .lib), place the --spath argument before --cpath.

-In addition, the suffix ?? can be used to append a standard Lua path pattern or expand the path into multiple paths.
-This is especially useful for --path: e.g. lua/?? will be replaced by lua/?.lua;lua/?/init.lua.
-For --cpath and --spath the library file extensions are chosen based on the current platform and toolchain (i.e. ?.so, ?.a, etc.).
+In addition, the suffix ?? can be used to append a standard Lua path pattern or respectively expand the path into multiple paths.

 Output Options